 General Education Curriculum: Cultural Inquiry (CI) Rubric

-The Cultural Inquiry (CI) rubric was developed through faculty student the General Education Oversight Committee at Wayne State University (WSU).
+The Cultural Inquiry (CI) rubric was developed through consultation with CI faculty, students, and the General Education Oversight Committee at Wayne State University (WSU).
 The rubric was modeled after VALUE rubrics created by the Association of American Colleges and Universities (AAC&U).
 The rubric articulates fundamental criteria for each learning outcome required for CI under the General Education program.
 It contains performance descriptors demonstrating progressively higher levels of learnedness.
-The rubric is intended for evaluating and discussing student learning within the General Education curriculum, not for grading.
+The rubric is intended for evaluating and discussing student learning within the General Education curriculum, not for grading and not for evaluation of instructors.

 CI is a Group Requirement (Inquiry Courses) of the General Education program at WSU.
 The overall goal of the inquiry courses is “to help introduce students to the different perspective, methodologies, and questions that shape the production of knowledge” (see Academic Bulletin).